-- 4.6.1.1 Home occupations may be permitted in residences in accordance with the following provisions: - (a) The use is carried out entirely within the dwelling unit, and can be appropriately accommodated within a residential structure; - (b) The use is clearly secondary to the primary use of the property as a residence in terms of floor space utilization; - (c) The property is the principal residence of the person carrying on the home occupation use; - (d) Outside storage of goods, materials, equipment or service vehicles such as trailers and commercially licensed vehicles related to the home occupation use shall not be permitted; - (e) The activities associated with the home occupation use, including traffic generated and hours of operation, do not adversely affect the surrounding area; - (f) Adequate water supply and sewage disposal facilities are available and the requirements of the Ontario Building Code are satisfied: - (g) Solid waste beyond the volume normally generated by a household as defined by regional and provincial data is not permitted; - (h) The retail sales of any goods or wares shall not be permitted as a primary home occupation use; and - (i) Compliance with on-site parking requirements and other provisions regulating home occupations in the Zoning By-law. - 4.6.1.2 The Town's Zoning By-law may include additional provisions regulating Home Occupations.
+- 4.6.1.1 Home occupations may be permitted in residences in accordance with the following provisions: - (a) the use is carried out entirely within the dwelling unit, and can be appropriately accommodated within a residential structure; - (b) the use is clearly secondary to the primary use of the property as a residence, in terms of floor space utilization; - (c) the property is the principal residence of the person carrying on the home occupation use; - (d) no outside storage of goods, materials, equipment or service vehicles such as trailers and commercially licensed vehicles related to the home occupation use shall be permitted; - (e) the activities associated with the home occupation use, including traffic generated and hours of operation, do not adversely affect the surrounding area;

+- (f) adequate water supply and sewage disposal facilities are available and the requirements of the Ontario Building Code are satisfied; - (g) solid waste beyond the volume normally generated by a household as defined by regional and provincial data is not permitted; - (h) the retail sales of any goods or wares shall not be permitted as a primary home occupation use; and - (i) compliance with on-site parking requirements and other provisions regulating home occupations in the Zoning Bylaw. - (i) a permit has been obtained from the Town to operate a home occupation. - 4.6.1.2 The Town's Zoning By-law may include additional provisions regulating Home Occupations.